-This sixth year of the Summer Institute for Catholic Educational Leadership brings together leaders and aspiring leaders from schools and parishes to focus on the centrality of prayer for Catholic educational leadership—authentic and effective leadership in this area rests on and flows from prayer.
+This eighth year of the Summer Institute for Catholic Educational and Formational Leadership brings together leaders and aspiring leaders from schools and parishes to focus on the spiritual and practical implications of their call to communicate.

 The Summer Institute is co-sponsored by the Office of Catholic Schools and the Office of Religious Education of the Archdiocese of New Orleans and by the Loyola Institute for Ministry.
 It takes place on campus at Loyola University New Orleans.

-Summer Institutes always included a closing lunch on Thursday at a nice New Orleans restaurant.
-This year's is:
+Summer Institutes always include a closing lunch on Thursday at a nice New Orleans restaurant.
+This year's is

 Past restaurants have included: